mikedeskevich/covidsim/covidsim.md

 * I start with some small proportion of the population already infected.
 * I go through every person and randomly choose another person to interact with, if either is infected, they will infect the other with some probability.
-* Anyone who is infectious will stay infectious for a chunk of time, after which they either recover or die.
+* Anyone who is infectious<sup>1</sup> will stay infectious for a chunk of time, after which they either recover or die.
 * Infectious people who recover are labelled infected and are no longer carriers nor susceptible to the disease.
 * I repeat until there are no infectious people.

+1. I really should have labelled this _contagious_ but I don't feel like going back and regenerating all of the plots with the right term in there.

 ## Details